-Most of these protocols have been amended as a result of the World summit for environment and development in 1992 and the GPA in 1995.
+Most of these protocols have been amended during as a results of the World summit for environment and development in 1992 and the GPA in 1995.
 Actually, discussions are going on concerning appropriate rules and procedures to be applied for the determination of liability and compensation for damage resulting from pollution of the marine environment in the Mediterranean Sea.
 This discussion may result in the establishment of a new Protocol.